GabeScott/standard-works-vault/General Conference/1980 October - The Doctrines of the Kingdom.md

 A young woman came to our office recently to talk about Relief Society; and when asked if she might like to help with a project we had to do, she replied, “I would like very much to do that, but I should tell you that I will ask some hard questions.”
 We could tell her that we do not turn from hard questions.
 Fortified by the true principles of the gospel, Relief Society women must accept the challenges of the day.

-As President Joseph F. Smith said years ago, “[Relief Society] shall have women who are not only imbued with the ... testimony of Christ in their hearts, but also with youth, vigor, and intelligence to enable them to discharge the great duties and responsibilities that rest upon them. ... women of faith, of courage and of purity ...”
-(Gospel Doctrine, 5th ed., Salt Lake City: Deseret Book Co., 1939, p.
+As President Joseph F. Smith said years ago, “\[Relief Society\] shall have women who are not only imbued with the … testimony of Christ in their hearts, but also with youth, vigor, and intelligence to enable them to discharge the great duties and responsibilities that rest upon them. … women of faith, of courage and of purity …” (*Gospel Doctrine,* 5th ed., Salt Lake City: Deseret Book Co., 1939, p.
 387).

-This is the Church of Jesus Christ.
+This *is* the Church of Jesus Christ.

-We are all children of our Heavenly Father.
+We *are* all children of our Heavenly Father.

 Relief Society was divinely organized and is an important part of the restoration of the Church in the latter days.